 “Our effort in hosting MigWHealth 2018 is a manifestation of our aspiration to be a leading transformative global university, engaging the society as a caring institution, delivering relevant translational research and a holistic education to create a better future for all.”

 MSU MigWHealth 2018 presented six tracts encompassing Wellness and Quality of Life, Health Management and Accessibility, Mental Health and Work Related Stress, Communicable Diseases and Non-Communicable Diseases, Women and Children Health, and Migrant Health Education.
-Its launch at MSU Performing Arts Theatre saw health clinics provided to migrants as well as visitors, supported by MSU Medical and Health Sciences cluster comprising MSU International Medical School, MSU School of Pharmacy, and MSU Faculty of Health and Life Sciences, and MSU Medical Centre.
+Its launch at MSU Performing Arts Theatre saw health clinics provided to migrants as well as visitors, supported by MSU Medical Centre (MSUMC) as well as MSU Medical and Health Sciences cluster; the latter comprising MSU International Medical School, MSU School of Pharmacy, and MSU Faculty of Health and Life Sciences.